Danaw18/Danaw18/README.md

         }
     }
 }
-//client.newCall(request).execute().
-This sends the request to the OpenWeatherMap API.
+//we create a URL object and open an HttpURLConnection to connect to the API URL. we also specify the request method as GET.
-//The JSONParser is used to parse the JSON data from jsonData and convert it into a JSON object.
+//we use the JSON-Simple library to parse the JSON data into a JSONObject
+//extract specific weather information such as temperature, humidity, and conditions from the JSON data.